-At some point during the chat, one student told me: “You should start a marketing agency!”
+At one point during the class, one student told me, “You should start a marketing agency!”

-A few months ago my friend sat down with me to figure out a website thing that I’d been stuck with for weeks.
+A few months ago my friend sat down with me to figure out a website issue I’d been stuck on for weeks.

-Long story short: After weeks of Googling, watching screencasts, and getting lost in a seemingly endless trail of forum threads, I still couldn’t figure out how to do this on my own.
+Long story short: After weeks of Googling, watching screencasts, and getting lost in a seemingly endless trail of forum threads, I still couldn’t figure out how to fix this on my own.

 We sat down at a coffee shop and he helped me out.